 - Todoist – Go for this if you need complex projects and natural language processing.
 Todoist is much more powerful with project hierarchies, filters, labels, and smart date recognition.
 You type “tomorrow at 3 o’clock” and it understands what you mean.

 - Google Calendar – Consider this if you want full calendar functionality for free.
-It is more complex than Tweek, but offers hourly schedules, extensive reminders, and unlimited integrations at no cost.
-Less suitable as a pure task list.
+It’s more complex than Tweek, but offers hourly schedules, extensive reminders, and unlimited integrations at no cost.
+However, less suitable as a pure task list.

 Frequently asked questions